bytecodealliance/cargo-wasi/doc/wasm-bindgen.md

 > to build in release mode, i.e., `cargo wasi build --release`.

-The [`wasm-bindgen` project](https://github.com/rustwasm/wasm-bindgen) is primarily targeted at JavaScript and the web, but is also becomimg the primary experiment grounds of WebAssembly Interface Types for Rust.
+The [`wasm-bindgen` project](https://github.com/rustwasm/wasm-bindgen) is primarily targeted at JavaScript and the web, but is also becoming the primary experimentation grounds of WebAssembly Interface Types for Rust.
 If you're not using interface types you probably don't need `wasm-bindgen`, but if you're using interface types read on!